The Hellfire Caves are somewhere the hubby and I have wanted to review for a while so when it popped up on Groupon I decided to buy tickets.

 Parking / How to get there

-There are only about 5 spaces outside the caves themselves.
+There are only about 5 spaces outside Hellfire caves themselves.
 There is plenty of parking next to the old garden centre as well.
 It is a little bit of a walk from there to the entrance of the caves.
 You can either walk across the bottom of the hill across the grass or you can walk along the road and up Church Lane if you’d prefer.

 Address – Church Lane, West Wycombe, High Wycombe, HP14 3AH

-None on site (I believe) but there are some in the village and near the school you can use.
+One in the gift shop and there are some in the village and near the school you can use.

 There is a cafe on-site.
 We didn’t have anything but I did notice that a cream tea costs £6.
 You cannot have a picnic on site, but you can have one on the hill.